adrianmarino/datitos/README.md

 To run 10 workers repeat previous command into 10 distinct shell sessions (bash/szh).

 On the other hand, you can run workers that use CPU or GPU.
-Normally a good configuration could be 2 CPU + 8 GPU workers.
+Normally a good configuration could be N GPU workers and maybe 1 CPU worker, because CPU workers are high CPU consuming processes.
 This could be limited by the type of CPU, GPU and GPU and RAM memory.
 CPU workers parallelze k fold cross validation to decrese response time.
 GPU workers cant parallelize cv.

 **CPU**